Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 More locally, you’ll have the options of taxis, buses and even hiring bikes to get you from A to B. For many of the most popular tourist destinations in Patagonia, you’ll also have no problem finding a tour from some of the region’s towns and cities.

 Distances are HUGE in Patagonia, and you’ll need to be prepared to take a good amount of long-distance or night buses to get from one place to another.
-Good news here for anyone who hates bus travel: Argentinian night busses are some of the best in the world!
+The good news here for anyone who hates bus travel: Argentinian night busses are some of the best in the world!

 I always need a wee, the air con is usually too strong, tv blasting, I never get ample legroom and I very rarely sleep on them.